Immigration

 A: You may request DACA if you:

-- have continuously resided in the United States since June 15, 2007, up to the present time;
+3. have continuously resided in the United States since June 15, 2007, up to the time of filing your request for DACA;

-- were physically present in the United States on June 15, 2012, and at the time of making your request for consideration of deferred action with USCIS;
+4. were physically present in the United States on June 15, 2012, and at the time of filing your request for DACA;

 Q: What does USCIS stand for?